 - a) Councillors, officials and ward committee members shall receive a copy of the code applicable to them; - b) Councillors, officials and ward committee members shall receive induction training on the codes applicable to them; - c) Councillors, officials and ward committee members shall sign annual commitments to the principles and provisions of the codes; - d) Councillors, officials and ward committee members shall participate in interactive ethics workshops.
 Such workshops shall include discussions on: - 1.
 Professional and organisational values; - 2.
 Relevant workplace ethical dilemmas/challenges; - 3.
-The relevant code of conduct; - 4.
-Organisational policies and procedures related to: - Conflicts of interest (e.g. disclosure of interests, and external remunerative work) - Whistle-blowing
+The relevant code of conduct: - 4.
+Organisational policies and procedures related to: - Conflicts of interest (e.g. disclosure of interests, and external remunerative work) - Whistle-blowing - Fraud and corruption prevention - Supply chain management - e) The Code of Conduct for Councillors, officials and ward committee members are available at the Corporate Services Department's HR Office.

-&lt;sup>6 Institute of Directors Southern Africa, King IV, Report on Corporate Governance for South Africa 2016.
+6 Institute of Directors Southern Africa, King IV, Report on Corporate Governance for South Africa 2016.